-Check your Azure SQL Managed Instance fulfills the requirements of Spotlight Cloud.
+Check your Amazon RDS for SQL Server instances fulfills the requirements of Spotlight Cloud.

 Open this dialog in the Spotlight Cloud Diagnostic Server application.
 Show me how to open the connection details screen in the Spotlight Cloud Diagnostic Server application.

-Scroll down this help page for information specific to SQL Managed Instance connections.
+Scroll down this help page for information specific to Amazon RDS for SQL Server.

-Specify the fully qualified server name used to link to the SQL Managed Instance.
+Specify the fully qualified server name used to link to the Amazon RDS for SQL Server instance.

 If aliases are used then an incorrect alias on the client machine can cause connections to fail.
 Check the alias name of the instance.

-Select Azure Active Directory or SQL authentication to authenticate access to the Azure SQL Managed Instance.
+Use SQL authentication to authenticate access to the Amazon RDS for SQL Server instance.

 Fill in the database User and Password fields.
-Ensure the database user has sufficient account permissions to retrieve performance data from the Azure SQL Managed Instance.
-Typically the account will be a member of the sysadmin server role.
-It could be a SQL Server login.
+Ensure the database user has sufficient account permissions to retrieve performance data from the Amazon RDS for SQL Server instance.
+Typically the account will be a Master login that was created via the RDS instance creation.
 If this is not feasible in your environment, see How to grant SQL Server account permissions to a trusted user.